Diana Wellesley, Duchess of Wellington: Family and early life

 Born in Woolwich, she was the only daughter of Major-General Douglas McConnel, an instructor at the Royal Military Academy, and his wife, Ruth Mary (née Garnett-Botfield).
 Her only brother died soon after birth, and she had no other siblings.

 She resolved not to marry a military man after living apart from her father, though she did live happily with her parents in India for two years.
-On her return to Britain she was educated at Benenden School, where she enjoyed painting and music and proved proficient at maths.
+On her return to Britain she was educated at Benenden, where she enjoyed painting and music and proved proficient at maths.
 Her decision to learn typing instead of cooking would serve her well in the war, which broke out shortly before she left school.
 She was only seventeen, not yet finished school, when the Second World War broke out.

 She lived in Jerusalem when her father was stationed there.
 She worked as a secretary for the military in the King David Hotel and served often as her father's aide-de-camp.
 Her work included passing top secret documents, such as plans for a British invasion of Iraq in 1941 to nullify Arab nationalists who believed that the Nazis could help their cause.